WandaVision: is Mephisto secretly the main villain?

 Who is Mephisto?

-As far as we know Mephisto hasn’t yet appeared in the MCU.
-Though he’s like a more devilish Dormammu, the antagonist from Doctor Strange’s first solo outing.
+As far as we know, Mephisto hasn’t yet appeared in the MCU.
+He’s a little like a more devilish version of Dormammu, the antagonist from Doctor Strange’s first solo movie.
 Though unlike Dormammu, Mephisto is more willing to bargain.

 Is Mephisto in WandaVision?

-Because WandaVision has yet to explain how Billy and Tommy were born, some fans are looking to the comics for answers.
-With Mephisto such a key part in their birth there, it’s easy to assume he’s now involved in the MCU.
-But is there anything else we can go on?
+Since WandaVision has yet to explain exactly how Billy and Tommy were born, some fans are looking to the comics for easy answers.
+With Mephisto playing such a key part in their birth, there, it’s easy to assume he’s now involved in this particular MCU storyline.
+But is there anything else we can go on, from what we've seen so far?

 Agony aunt Agnes

-Some of the biggest evidence that Mephisto is the big-bad of WandaVision comes through Agnes, Wanda and Vision’s friendly neighbor.
-In the comics, ‘Agnes’ doesn’t show up but the character shares a lot of similarities with Marvel comics character Agatha Harkness, even being a combination of her names.
+Some of the most significant evidence that Mephisto could be the big-bad of WandaVision comes through Agnes, Wanda and Vision’s friendly neighbor (played by Kathryn Hahn).
+In the comics, ‘Agnes’ doesn’t show up, but the character shares a lot of similarities with Marvel comics character Agatha Harkness – Agnes is a shortened version of both names, as many fans have pointed out.

 All the unknowns around the character lead to speculation that Agnes isn’t who she says she is, perhaps being an agent for Mephisto, or someone trying to protect Wanda from him.